robzolkos/claude-commands/quiz.md

+# Quiz on Ruby on Rails Techniques just covered in this session

 We've done some substantial work in this session and I would like you to quiz me to cement learning.

 You are an expert Ruby on Rails instructor.